pierre-rouleau/pel/doc/pel-manual.rst

 and then each element is either a string, a function returning a string, a variable name that evaluates to a string or the symbol ``n`` that identifies the end of a line.
 The symbols are quoted otherwise they would be evaluated.
+For more information about the syntax of tempo skeleton templates see the docstring of the ``tempo-define-template`` function.
+To open a help buffer with it, type: ``<f1> o tempo-define-template RET``.

 The code calls several of PEL's functions.
 These functions are all documented.
 To get more info about them uses Emacs help system: move your